 Apache Hadoop MapReduce example

-From the mapreduce examples jar on the Enhanced Flexibility Mode cluster, run a small teragen job to generate input data in Cloud Storage for a later terasort job using the mapreduce examples jar on the EFM cluster.
+Run a small teragen job to generate input data in Cloud Storage for a later terasort job using the mapreduce examples jar on the EFM cluster.

 Run a terasort job on the data.